AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 The namespace identifier

 `string query`
-An optional query string to match which SdsTypes will be returned.
-See the [Searching](xref:sdsSearching) topic for information about specifying the query parameter.
+[Optional] Parameter representing a string search.
+See the [Search in SDS](xref:sdsSearching) topic for information about specifying the query parameter.

 `int skip`
-An optional value representing the zero-based offset of the first SdsType to retrieve.
+[Optional] Parameter representing the zero-based offset of the first SdsType to retrieve.
 If not specified, a default value of 0 is used.

 `int count`
-An optional value representing the maximum number of SdsTypes to retrieve.
+[Optional] Parameter representing the maximum number of SdsTypes to retrieve.
 If not specified, a default value of 100 is used.

 `string orderby`
-An optional parameter representing sorted order which SdsTypes will be returned.
+[Optional] Parameter representing sorted order which SdsTypes will be returned.
 A field name is required.
 The sorting is based on the stored values for the given field (of type string).
 For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
 Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
 For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
 If no value is specified, there is no sorting of results.